Cassidy (Overwatch): Gameplay

 In Overwatch, Cassidy is classified as a Damage-class character, designed to provide a more offensive role in team compositions.
 His primary weapon fires one shot at a time, or if the alternate firing mode is used rapidly fires the pistol at a loss of accuracy.
-In Overwatch 2, Cassidy temporarily reduces the amount of healing an enemy receives when he damages them, due to a new passive ability given to all Damage-class characters.
 Cassidy also has several abilities that require activation, each having a "cooldown" period after use where they are unable to be used again during that duration.
 "Combat Roll" allows him to dodge attacks, while immediately reloading his revolver when activated.
 Meanwhile "Flashbang" throws a short distance grenade which will stun enemies and can interrupt their own abilities; in Overwatch 2, this was replaced with "Magnetic Grenade", an attack that dealt high damage on a direct hit, but no longer caused stun.
 Later, the "Magnetic Grenade" was replaced back with "Flashbang"; it is the same short-range grenade like in Overwatch, but doesn't make the affected heroes unable to be controlled, instead slowing them and disabling their mobility abilities.
 Lastly, his 'ultimate' ability, called "Deadeye", requires to be charged before use.
 The ability charges slowly during the course of gameplay, and can be charged faster through damage dealt to the enemy team.
 Once full the ability can be activated to line up shots on every enemy in his sight, with resulting damage proportional to the time spent aiming.

 According to developer Geoff Goodman, Blizzard wanted Cassidy to be a hero strong against agile opponents and to counter close-range abilities.
 To achieve this, they repeatedly modified his abilities in the months after the game's initial release, which led some to jokingly call him "the most indecisive character" of the game.
 Initially seen as a popular pick in almost any situation, the character was particularly useful for dealing with Tank-class characters.
 However, director and lead designer of Overwatch felt the character was too effective in this role, and as a result his gameplay was changed over the course of updates to have him act as an "anti-flanker" character with additional long-range capability.